 For most of us women that live in a western world we have been told that we have equal rights to men.
 Women can be doctors, lawyers, and company directors; in fact we even have a female Prime Minister, but is a 50 / 50 split always equal?

-One of my kinesiology clients had been self-employed for many years and when he first started dating his partner, there was an assumption made by both that all costs would be split down the middle.
+One of my 1:1 balance clients had been self-employed for many years and when he first started dating his partner, there was an assumption made by both that all costs would be split down the middle.
 Except that his salary was less than half of hers.

 He tells me that it took a year of dating before he realised that his ego had not allowed him to voice the fact that he simply was not able to keep up with her more expensive lifestyle.
 His interpretation of what her expectations were of him, were based on the fact that he simply never shared the reality of his finances with her.

-Through kinesiology, we explored further and discovered that their lifestyles were also very different when they were both single.
+Through our sessions, we explored further and discovered that their lifestyles were also very different when they were both single.
 He is a Pilates instructor with a modest income and a minimalist lifestyle.
 She is a Corporate Executive with a 6-figure salary and a vast disposable income.

 When we first met up for our initial session, the issues that had come up for him to clear were around being under valued and un appreciated by his partner.
 As our sessions progressed it turned out that he was not honoring his own personal values.